 Correctly consolidated information using sub-ledger accounting and OP Corporate Bank Group companies’ information forms the basis of reliable financial reporting.

 External reporting is based, for example, on the International Financial Reporting Standards, the Finnish Limited Liability Companies Act, the Act on Credit Institutions, the Insurance Companies Act, the Accounting Act, and the standards and regulations issued by the Financial Supervisory Authority.
-OP Financial Group’s shared principles are applied in the accounting, financial statements and consolidated financial statements of all OP Financial Group companies.
+OP Financial Group’s shared principles are applied in the accounting, financial statements and consolidated financial statements of all OP Financial Group entities.
 Responsibility for the interpretation of, guidelines on and advice on standards, other laws governing the preparation of financial statements and official accounting requirements as well as the preparation of and compliance with common accounting policies rests with OP Cooperative, OP Financial Group’s central cooperative.
 Whenever necessary, the company turns to auditors who give a statement of the selected principles and interpretations.

 The Board of Directors must ensure that supervision of the company’s accounting and financial management is duly organised.
 It decides on reporting, procedures and qualitative and quantitative indicators used to assess operational efficiency and performance in line with principles adopted by OP Cooperative.
-The Board of Directors discusses and approves the consolidated financial statements and interim reports.
+The Board of Directors discusses and approves the financial statements and interim reports.

-The Board of Directors is tasked with ensuring that the company has a sufficient internal control system covering all of its operations and that the supervision of accounting and financial management is duly organised.
+The Board of Directors is tasked with ensuring that the company has a sufficient internal control system covering all of its operations.
 It must also evaluate how the company complies with laws, regulations, official instructions and internal instructions.
 The Board also discusses the most significant changes made to the accounting policies during the financial year, critical accounting estimates and judgements, as well as control reports and reports prepared by regulators, auditors, Internal Audit and the Compliance organisation.

 Compiling financial statements information and interim reports for publication is coordinated at the central cooperative consolidated level.
 The needs of the management and business lines/divisions as well as applicable legislation guide reporting.
 Reporting systems and communications are defined so as to enable appropriate monitoring and supervision of objectives, performance, operations and risk at all organisational levels.
-When reporting OP Corporate Bank Group’s and its business lines’ results and other confidential company information, the Group ensures that information confidentiality has been mentioned in the reports and that confidentiality remains when distributing the reports.
+When reporting OP Corporate Bank’s and its business lines’ results and other confidential company information, the company ensures that information confidentiality has been mentioned in the reports and that confidentiality remains when distributing the reports.

 Business control primarily uses OP Financial Group’s shared systems.
 Operational duties related to financial and management accounting are coordinated at OP Cooperative Consolidated level.